Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 Bun hasn't implemented a comprehensive permissions model like Deno.
 However, it does introduce a new interesting package.json feature called [trustedDependencies](https://bun.sh/docs/cli/install#trusted-dependencies).

+Additionally, when considering running important software using Bun, especially those with stringent security requirements, it's crucial to weigh the benefits of its innovative features against the potential risks associated with its relative newness.
+Monitoring Bun's development over time is essential to assess how well it matures in terms of security.

 ## Node.js